And our affairs from England come too late.

 - Supporting Protagonist

-- Theatrics Of Pain: Demonstrated when Guildenstern seizes the Player's dagger and tries to stab him to death.
+- Theatrics of Pain: Demonstrated when Guildenstern seizes the Player's dagger and tries to stab him to death.
 Guildenstern thinks the Player has been Killed Off for Real, when the Tragedians start applauding and congratulating the Player on a death scene well played.
-(He considers his own performance "merely competent.")
+(The Player considers his own performance to be "merely competent.")

 - World Limited to the Plot: It's pretty much the entire point of the play.

 - Wrong Genre Savvy: Twice Rosencrantz thinks he's found more objects behaving unusually just like the coin that proves their world is being manipulated.
 The two instances are a dropped ball and feather, and a set of pots arranged like a Newton's Cradle.
 In the case of the pots, they break instead of swinging.
 In the case of the ball and feather...Rosencrantz: You would think this [ball] would fall faster than this [feather], wouldn't you? [drops them] [the feather, encountering more air resistance, is much the slower to fall]...And you'd be absolutely right.